The-Lab-LaBella/PhD_Guidelines/README.md

 - BINF 8600 - Seminar

 ### Required documents and forms
-- Meet with your dissertation committee at least once a year
+- [ ] _Meet with your dissertation committee_ at least once a year
+- [ ] _Goal Setting_: submitted through Canvas at the beginning of the semester & signed by PI and Student
+- [ ] _Self Assessment_: submitted through Canvas at the end of the semester & signed by PI and Student

 &nbsp;